Fox’s NFL pregame will do Veterans Day show from Qatar

-Fox’s NFL pregame show is going international for the first time in 13 years for their annual Veterans Day show.
+Fox’s NFL pregame show is going international for the first time in 13 years for the annual Veterans Day show.

 “It is our favorite show of the year and one of the cool things I hear from people, even this week, is that viewers also tell me it is their favorite show,” said “Fox NFL Sunday” host Curt Menefee.
 “It means a lot to the people.
 One of the things I remember from when we did 2009 was that it meant so much to the troops there because I think they feel forgotten when they’re on the other side of the world.”